firxworx/blog-astro-react-zustand-shared-state/README.md

-# firxworx.com blog - Astro + React Components Sharing State with Zustand
+# Astro + React Shared State with Zustand Stores

-Companion code to a blog post at https://firxworx.com that demonstrates how Astro and React components can share state using a zustand store created with `zustand/vanilla`.
+Companion code to a blog post at https://firxworx.com that demonstrates how Astro and React components can share state using a zustand store created using `zustand/vanilla`.

 ## Prerequisites